 Use a mortgage broker

 If you have a history of bad credit, it’s a good idea to work with a specialist mortgage broker.
-A qualified advisor will know which lenders will look at your application and consider your unique circumstances.
+Our Mortgage Experts know which lenders will consider your application and look at your unique circumstances.
 They'll hold your hand through the whole journey, from application right through to completion.
 They know the market, and will make your application look as appealing as possible to mortgage companies.

 Any marks on your record will lose their impact over time.
 If you’re continually working to improve your financial situation then lenders will look on this favourably.
 If you can, it might be better to wait for a bit while you work on your score, before applying for a mortgage.